 'Don't mess with Aaron, I got it, I got it, man!'

 I gripped his lapels with both hands and hauled him into a sitting position.
 He was heavy; I was still fat and unfit, even at the end of high school.
 I used my weight to my advantage though, and had felled the older boy in seconds.
 He avoided my eye, hands half up and jaw trembling.
 I leaned in and hissed,

 'Spread the word.
 Aaron isn't gay, and he's mine.'

-He nodded frantically.
+He nodded franticly.
 The sound of a car engine had me up and moving away.
 My bloody hands stuffed deep in my pockets.

-'Look Michel, you are being a right dick you know.'
+'Look Michael, you are being a right dick you know.'